xuetengcode/eeg-notebooks/README.md

 ```
 Go to summer_school_[experiment name], then summer_school_[experiment name]_viz.ipnb.
 E.g., `summer_school_visual_n170` --> `summer_school_visual_n170_viz.ipnb`
 Replace the subject ID # and session #, then on the menu select `Cell` --> `Run All`

+## More analyses to explore
+* Source localization
+* Temporal evolution across electrodes
+* Other spectral estimation techniques either from libraries or even from scratch
+* Power band analysis
+* Integration in a simple BCI selection